 Flash can help bring out textures, as shadows help create definition and reveal surface details.

 However, you should avoid using an on-camera flash when including texture in your photos.
 This will most likely light up the small shadows that would otherwise enhance the texture.

 If you must use a flash make sure it is an external, off-camera flash.
 This way you can ensure that the light from the flash comes at an angle towards your subject.

 Most times you can get away with hand-holding your camera.
 As long as you can use a shutter speed fast enough to eliminate any camera shake.

 Another benefit of using a tripod is that you can switch to live view and zoom in, while setting focus manually, to be 100% sure you nailed the focus.

 Too often I thought I’d gotten a sharp handheld shot, only to find out that I had moved a few inches, which threw the subject out of focus.
 When capturing texture, you want it to be sharp and crisp.

 Every type of lens has its pros and cons.
 A wide-angle lens introduces distortion.
 But it can be difficult to include enough of the texture with a telephoto lens if you cannot take a step back and position yourself in a good spot.

-When I’m trying to make a black and white photo which only seeks to be visually stimulating and interesting, I will switch to a longer focal length, like a 70-200 mm lens.
+When I’m trying to make a black and white photo that only seeks to be visually stimulating and interesting, I will switch to a longer focal length, like a 70-200 mm lens.

 Search For Texture

 It may seem obvious, but one of the first steps to including more textures in your black and white photos is to actively seek them.
 Texture is often easy to overlook.
 Fine details are not always the most apparent thing in subjects.